jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 depressive personality and poor physique), you may find there are other serious issues.
 I didn't have what I'd consider a "normal" dating life until I hit 30, and even past then, regular girlfriends were few and far between.
 But, it did get better.

-The only time it was bad was when I made the mistake of comparing my lack of success against friends I had who did much better without needing to do nearly any of the work I found necessary.
+Which leads to this final lesson I learned from experience: the only time it was really bad was when I made the mistake of comparing my lack of success against friends I had who did much better without needing to do nearly any of the work I found necessary.
 Sometimes the worst thing you can do for your own happiness is compare yourself to others.